tytydraco/yessleep/out/When_you_wish_it_was_just_rats_in_the_garbage.md

 “Can you open the latch and let me out?” the voice asks again.

 “Yes, but…” I hesitate.
 “It’s just that I don’t know you, and it’s 2 a.m.
-I could open the latch if you promise not to leave right away and let me get back to my apartment.”
+I could open the latch if you promise not to leave right away and let me get back to my apartment?”
 The voice falls quiet for a moment, as if considering my offer.
 I try to sell this idea a bit more.
 “It would only be a few minutes’ wait, just until I can get back into the elevator and up to my apartment.”

 “I don’t know.
 I’ve been waiting for hours,” the voice replies, frustration creeping in.

-I think about how, if I were stuck in that garbage-filled room in the dark for hours, waiting a few more minutes might feel unbearable.
+I think about how, if I were stuck in that garbage-filled room, in the dark and for hours, waiting a few more minutes might feel unbearable.
 I could leave.
 I could drop the bag of fish sauce by the door and retreat to my apartment.
 The man doesn’t know who I am, and he’ll be fine until morning or until someone else comes by.

 But I can’t shake the thought: what if it were me?
 I would want someone to rescue me, and I would hope they’d open the latch for me.
 Against my better judgment, I slide open the latch.
 It drags, metal against metal, loud and painful in the echoes of the garage.

 No one opens the door, and no voice speaks up now that it’s unlocked.

+I stand in front of the door, waiting for…something.
+Movement, maybe, or some reassurance that I’m not about to be mugged.
+But the silence continues.
+Maybe he’s in distress?

 With trepidation, I finish the motion and gently tug up the roller door.
 It lifts easily, like it has been recently oiled, and the dark gaping hole of the garbage room peers back at me.
-But it’s wrong, because I’ve already turned on the light switche.
+But it’s wrong, because I’ve already turned on the light switch.
 I reach again for the switch and flick it on and off.
+Nothing.
+Again in a faster more panicky movement, on and off.
 The room stays black, so thick with shadows I can’t even see the door to the pit.

 “Hello?”
 I call out.
 Where is the man?